googlegenomics/gcp-variant-transforms/docs/query_cost.md

 | ChrX       | 28,156,663      | 40.51      |

-Other than making each table smaller and more manageable, sharding per chromosome is a prerequisite for the next cost reduction technique.
+In addition to making each table smaller and more manageable, sharding per chromosome is a prerequisite for the next cost reduction technique.

 ## (II) BigQuery Partitioning